grand-27-master/StreamWave/README.md

 # StreamWave

+**Interview Coding Challenge:**

+_Create a React application that streams audio between two users and allows basic audio manipulation.
+The challenge is divided into three steps, with each step increasing in complexity.
+You can complete as many steps as you’re comfortable with, but completing all of them will showcase your full range of skills._

 StreamWave is a React-based web application that enables real-time audio streaming between two users using WebRTC.
 It also allows basic audio manipulation, including the application of filters, and provides a real-time audio visualization feature.

 ## Features